irvs/ros2_tms_for_construction/OperaSimVR_CHAPTER3.md

 2. Importing terrain data and textures converted to a heightmap, then generating the terrain using a script.

-3. Importing terrain data and textures converted to a heightmap, then shaping the terrain via the Inspector.
+3. Importing terrain data and textures converted to a heightmap, then shaping the terrain via "Terrain Toolbox" and the Inspector.

 About Method 1: Reading Point Cloud Data in LAS Format